dwilliams-github/homepage/client/src/text/terms.md

 position of either Verseon Corporation or BlockRules Ltd.

-No personal data is collected or stored by this web site, with the exception of routine server log data which may contain an IP address or device identifier, request date and time, pages requested, and user agent.
+No personal data is collected or stored by this web site, with the exception of conventional server log data which may contain an IP address or device identifier, request date and time, pages requested, and user agent.